SDesign-SBPK/UPE/database/README.md

 }
 ```

-Once the file has been created, running `node database.js` should test the connection successfully.
+Once the file has been created, running `node database.js` will test the connection successfully.

-To setup the database schema, you can run `node index.js` to create the schema of the database using just the Node and Sequelize combination.
+To setup the database schema, you can import `index.js` into another file and call for the `resetDB()` function.

 The `database.sql` script is not used for anything at the moment and is left in the repository right now in order to have a reference of the overall schema.

 ## Interacting with the Database